brylie/degrees-of-open/outwardly-open/open-source.md

 ### Certified licenses

 The Open Source initiative and Free Software Foundation maintain lists of common, certified licenses.
-It is advisable to simply adopt an existing license from either or both of the [OSI Approved](https://opensource.org/licenses) or [FSF certified](https://www.gnu.org/licenses/license-list.html) licenses lists, such as:
+It is advisable to simply adopt an existing license from either or both of the [OSI Approved](https://opensource.org/licenses) or [FSF certified](https://www.gnu.org/licenses/license-list.html) licenses lists.

-* MIT
-* BS
-* MPL
-* Apache

 ### Strong copyleft license